 This varies depending on several factors, including specialty, the length of the survey and anticipated time to complete the survey, how hard it is for the company to find physicians with the right qualifications, what the format of the survey is (on the computer, over the phone, or in person), amongst other things.
 Generally, though, payment will be between $1-6/minute for the computer surveys.
 Compensation can go up significantly for more consultation-type requests.
 Some physicians do a lot of surveys and make a 5 figure amount per year, while for others it's just occasional bonus money.

 Companies will generally have different options for payout including cash or gift cards.
 Some will pay out right away at completion of the study, while others wait for a few weeks.
 As always, all income is taxable, but if you generate $600 or more doing surveys with any single company, per IRS regulations, the company will ask for your tax information and send you a 1099.
 As this is self-employed income, it allows you to do things like open up a solo401k or take deductions on tools necessary for you to complete surveys.
-Talk to your accountant about what's appropriate and what's not.
+Check out our primer page on taxes and talk to your accountant about what's appropriate and what's not.

 I signed up, but I don't get very many surveys.
 What gives?
 How do I get more?